Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 There are a variety of ways to test employees and applicants for drug and alcohol use.

-Urinalysis shows the presence of drugs for days or weeks after the effects of the drug have worn off.
+This shows the presence of drugs for days or weeks after the effects of the drug have worn off.
 The detection window can vary widely based on the specific drug.

-Hair determines past drug use, often up to 90 days after use.
+Hair testing determines past drug use, often up to 90 days after use.
 Technicians cut 100 strands of hair close to the scalp to test for the presence of drugs near the follicle.

-Breath alcohol tests only show current levels of impairment or intoxication.
+BATs only show current levels of impairment or intoxication.
 Alcohol can usually be detected by a breathalyzer for about an hour after drinking, depending on the type of drink and size of the person.

 According to guidelines from the Substance Abuse and Mental Health Administration (SAMHSA), you should screen for: